 James Arthur Hammond

-James Arthur Hammond, a resident of San Mateo, passed away peacefully in his sleep on Aug.
-25, 2013.
-Born on May 24, 1930, in Kenosha, Wis., to Beatrice and Laurence Hammond, he graduated from Appleton High School where he was a star athlete in track, basketball and football.
+James passed away peacefully in his sleep on August 25, 2013.
+Born in Kenosha, Wisconsin to Beatrice and Laurence Hammond, he graduated from Appleton High School where he was a star athlete in track, basketball and football.
 In 1947, Jim was named first-string quarterback to the Wisconsin High School All-State Football Squad.